killerswan/triad/README.md

 for its inspiration in an episode of Sherlock Holmes, where the fictional triads used numerical codes to look up vocabulary from a common book.

-In the special case where one of the characters of the second password is a number, bytes of capitalized hex (e.g. 'C7') will be inserted between words.
+The number of words can be selected, and bytes of capitalized hex (e.g. 'C7') can also be inserted between words.

 To install the Python version in Linux, and then start the demo (with Darwin's Origin of Species for vocabulary):